 An intervention was received for 43% of children who were identified as having a substance misuse problem, down slightly from 44% last year and down from 46% in 2018.
 Interventions may include for example, advice and guidance, therapeutic support or support targeting the problems that are causing difficulties for the young person, like family contact, placement stability, school attendance or the young person's mental health

 Health and development outcomes

-Most CLA are up to date with their health care with:
+Most CLA are up to date with their health care with immunisations and health assessments:

-- reported as being up to date with their immunisations – 88%, up slightly from 87% last year and 85% in 2018
+reported as being up to date with their immunisations – 85% - down from 86% last year and the same as in 2018

-- reported as having had their annual health assessment – 90%, the same as last year and up slightly from 88% in 2018
+reported as having had their annual health assessment – 89% - down slightly on 91% last year and up from 88% in 2018

-- Under 5s reported as having development assessments up to date – 88%, the same as last year and up from 85% in 2018.
+under 5s reported as having development assessments up to date – 89% - the same as last year and up from 85% in 2018

 Emotional and behavioural health (SDQ scores)

-- 38% had scores which were a cause for concern (down slightly from 39% last year).
+37% had scores which were a cause for concern (same as last year).

 Missing from care: A looked after child who is not at their placement or the place they are expected to be (for example school) and their whereabouts is not known.